How to Reheat Duck (5 Ways to Keep it Succulent)

 Duck soup is reheated differently from roasted, grilled, and smoked duck.
 The best way to reheat any soup is by using a stovetop.
 Here is a detailed guideline on how to go about it;

-- Choose a sizable pot to pour your soup into; it should not be tiny since the soup might boil over while heating.
+1. Choose a sizable pot to pour your soup into; it should be large enough so your soup doesn’t boil over while heating.

-- Ensure to stir while boiling to prevent it from sticking to the bottom of the pot.
+3. Stir your soup while it is warming up to prevent anything from sticking to the bottom of the pot.